squillero/microgp4/docs/CONTRIBUTING.md

   sudo apt install python3-dev
   pip3 install --requirement src/requirements.txt
   ```

-If you think you need it, ask Alberto or Giovanni to get write access to the main repo.
+Have fun!
+And contact us if you want your code to be included in the next *official* release.

-## Coding Style
+### Coding Style

 > **Notez Bien**: All these rules are meant to be broken, **BUT** you need a very good reason **AND** you must explain it in a comment.